bendzz/OutdoorPacmanVR/Readme.md

 -(Haven't actually tested this at full scale yet in an outdoor field; use at your own risk. -July 14 '22)

 -Oculus Quests only; only tested on a Quest 2.

+DEVELOPERS

+Made in unity 2021.1.15f1.

+The most valuable piece of code is the GPU Instancing system; It allows me to create over 4000 meshes to make the maze walls and dots etc, and to individually animate them, with almost no impact on the quest 2's perf.
+(The frag shader to draw lights through the walls drops the framerate sometimes though; it's very hacky).
+Unity's GPU instancing system only gets like 25 fps on the quest meanwhile.
+It took a while to iron out the bugs so enjoy it!